-DoC 10.1: A schedule of the constituent chemical substances in g/kg used in the manufacture of the product that are classified as harmful, and relevant SDS; or
+DoC 12.1: A schedule of the constituent chemical substances in g/kg used in the manufacture of the product that are classified as harmful, and relevant SDS; and

-DoC 10.2: A signed declaration from an Executive Director of the applicant company stating that the above compounds, their functional derivatives or in-situ precursors are not added to finished products, their component parts or be used at any stage of the manufacturing process, including as preparatory agents, cleaners or degreasers in the production facility.
+DoC 12.2: A signed declaration from an Executive Director of the applicant company stating that the above compounds, their functional derivatives or in-situ precursors are not added to finished products, their component parts or used at any stage of the manufacturing process, including as preparatory agents, cleaners or degreasers in the production facility.

-Exception conditions for adhesives:

-For an adhesive to be excepted from criteria 8-10 it shall:
+Exception: Exceptions can only be approved by GECA through a submitted exception application to GECA.
+For an adhesive to be approved for exception to criteria 8-10, it shall: